mskcc/roslin-variant/docs/dev/unit-test.md

  ✓ should have sing.sh
  ✓ should be able to run singularity
- ✓ should abort if all the necessary env vars are not configured ✓ should abort if PRISM_SINGULARITY_PATH is not configured ✓ should abort if PRISM_DATA_PATH is not configured
- ✓ should abort if PRISM_BIN_PATH is not configured
+ ✓ should abort if all the necessary env vars are not configured ✓ should abort if ROSLIN_SINGULARITY_PATH is not configured ✓ should abort if ROSLIN_DATA_PATH is not configured ✓ should abort if ROSLIN_BIN_PATH is not configured
- ✓ should abort if PRISM_EXTRA_BIND_PATH is not configured ✓ should abort if the two required parameters are not supplied ✓ should run the tool image and display 'Hello, World!'
+ ✓ should abort if ROSLIN_EXTRA_BIND_PATH is not configured ✓ should abort if the two required parameters are not supplied ✓ should run the tool image and display 'Hello, World!'
  ✓ should properly bind extra paths defined